11 Things You Could Do To Prevent Kidney Stones Formation

 Kidney stones are mineral crystalizations that are formed from imbalanced mineral ions in the urine.
-It is said that once you have had one kidney stone attack, chances of recurrence is about 70-80%, unless you have a total change in your diet and improve your lifestyle permanently.
+You can prevent kidney stones formation and reduce recurrence by about 70-80% by making simple changes to your diet and lifestyle.

 Below is an image of a crystalized kidney stone.
 Individuals with history of kidney stones will know how excruciatingly painful and crippling it can be, so let’s see how we can prevent that from recurring.